 The Board is responsible for the other information.
-The other information comprises the Analysis of Variance, Board of Trustees Listing, Kiwisport Report and Good Employer Statement, but does not include the financial statements, and our auditor's report thereon.
+The other information comprises the Statement of Responsibility, Members of the Board Listing, Statement of Variance, Kiwisport Report, Report on how the school has given effect to Te Tiriti o Waitangi and the Statement of Compliance with Employment Policy, but does not include the financial statements, and our auditor's report thereon.